nandhaa17/Heart-Disease-Prediction/README.md

 To run the model, execute the command in your terminal that works.
 "streamlit run 2_Advanced.py" (or)
 "py -m streamlit run 2_Advanced.py"

+Give all the expected inputs and check your heart's health